adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/02-setup.md

 DB_NAME=lucid
 ```

-With PostgreSQL, you can also pass the connection string instead of defining every connection property seperately.
+With PostgreSQL, you can also pass the connection string instead of defining every connection property separately.

 ```ts
 {